Fitting

 Custom loss function¶

-You can change the loss function that is being passed to the minimsation function using the loss_fn
+You can change the loss function that is being passed to the minimsation function using the loss_fn keyword.

 def mean_absolute_error(